 |It’s wonderful now that we can add multiple pictures to a page.|

-As you look at 2020, what are your plans?
+As you look at new year on the horizon, what are your plans?
 It’s a new, fresh year.
 It’s a new, fresh decade.
 What are you going to do with it?
 From my perspective, I will tell you that if you have anything that needs to be said to someone, you better get it said in January.
 If you have someone that you need to forgive, you better forgive them in January.
 If you need to tell someone that you love them, you better tell them in January.
 If you need to start going to church, you better start doing it in January.
 If you need to start reading your bible, you need to start reading it in January.
 You might just need the words from that bible in February.

 If you need to finalize a plan of your faith; finalize what you believe to be true about God; finalize in your mind what Jesus Christ means in your life- you better get it marked down on one of those squares in January.